estradiol / norethisterone acetate (NETA)

 Memory Study indicated increased risk of dementia in women aged 65-79 years taking

-conjugated oestrogens and MPA.
+conjugated estrogens and MPA.
 There are no comparable data currently available for

-other doses of conjugated oestrogens and MPA or other combinations of oestrogens and
+other doses of conjugated estrogens and MPA or other combinations of estrogens and

 progestogens.
 Therefore, you should assume the risks will be similar for other medicines